uwethuemmel/dataandthecity/use_cases.md

 # Use Cases
 We classify the use cases according to Gartner's® Analytics Ladder into descriptive, diagnostic, predictive, and prescriptive.
+We add a `process` category to capture those use cases that aim at making existing processes more efficient.

 ## Descriptive
 ### City Score